nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 After that, it opens the files located at the `Tag`'s `FileAddress` if the file is present and user has read permission.
 `CommandException` is thrown if tag is not present, the file cannot be found or no read permission.

-This sequence diagram shows a successful execution of `OpenCommand`.
+This sequence diagram shows a successful execution of `OpenCommand`. <br>
 ![OpenCommandSuccessExecution](images/OpenCommandSuccessSequenceDiagram.png)

 We implemented OpenCommand using `java.awt.Desktop`,